uecode/qpush-bundle/docs/aws-provider.md

 The AWS Provider
 ==================

-The AWS Provider uses SQS & SNS to create a Pub/Sub model.
-SNS is optional with this provider and its possible to use just SQS by utilizing a provided Console Command to poll the queue.
+The AWS Provider uses SQS & SNS to create a Push Queue model.
+SNS is optional with this provider and its possible to use just SQS by utilizing the provided Console Command to poll the queue.

 ###Configuration